carpentries/instructor-training-bonus-modules/_episodes/01-online-workshops-module-1.md

 ## Introduction to Cloud Instances for Carpentries Workshops

 At Carpentries workshops, we want learners to [use their own machines](https://carpentries.github.io/instructor-training/18-management/#learners-use-their-own-machines) as much as possible.
 This leaves them more prepared to continue learning after the workshops.
 However, troubleshooting software installation problems can be a tremendous challenge even at an in-person event.

 In online workshops, the inability to fully view or interact directly with a learner's machine can make difficult problems functionally unsolvable.
 Therefore, The Carpentries now provides cloud instances for each curriculum, pre-loaded with all required software and data.
 These are intended to function as **backups** for learners who are experiencing significant installation difficulties.

-There are two main types of cloud instances to be used for Carpentries workshops:
+There are two main types of cloud instances to be used for Carpentries workshops, each appropriate for different lessons:

 - **RStudio Cloud**
     - R-based lessons